The-LukeZ/twitter-x-discord-forwarder/README.md

 7. Login with Wrangler using `pnpx wrangler login`.

+8. Run `pnpm cf-typegen` to generate the types for the environment variables.
+(Important for TypeScript to recognize the env variables)

-8. Deploy the Worker with `pnpm run deploy`.
+9. Deploy the Worker with `pnpm run deploy`.

 ## License